-Start watching for Ursid meteors | EarthSky.org
+Ursid meteors to peak in moonlight | EarthSky.org

 By the way, meteors in annual showers nearly all stem from comets (the Geminids being a bizarre exception).
 Beginning around the 1970s, astronomers found evidence that the Ursids move in the same orbit as Comet 8P/Tuttle, which is now believed to be the meteors’ source.

-Bottom line: We anticipate the Ursid meteor shower will peak in 2017 on the morning of December 22.
-Expect to see 5-10 meteors per hour in a dark sky.
-Bursts of 100 meteors per hour are also possible.
+Bottom line: We anticipate the Ursid meteor shower will peak in 2018 on the morning of December 22, though under the glaring light of the full moon.

 Do you love stargazing?
 Order your EarthSky Planisphere today!